 This major is designed to serve the needs of students who desire a broad background in the natural sciences.
-It may serve students who plan to teach at the junior or senior high levels (see the School of Education section of this Bulletin).
+It may serve students who plan to teach at the junior or senior high levels (see the School of Education section of the Bulletin).
 It is also a useful major for those interested in a degree leading to graduate work in physical or occupational therapy.
 This is a logical major for Pre-Physical Therapy students, who must take courses in Biology, Chemistry, and Physics.
 Other students who wish a broad, interdisciplinary approach will want to look closely at the benefits offered by this major.
 In addition to meeting requirements for a Bachelor of Science degree, it provides for moderately in-depth study in one field of science as well as a background in other areas of mathematics and the natural sciences.
 Natural Science majors are not eligible for a double major in Biochemistry, Biology, Chemistry, Geology, Molecular and Cellular Biology, or Physics, nor for a double major in Natural Science.

 Students interested in pursuing a major in Natural Science should consult with one of the coordinators.

 The coordinators of the program reserve the right to require a student earning a Natural Science major to comply with the time limit rules required by the department of the Natural Science emphasis.